 - Angina is fatty deposits that develop in the arteries.
 It carries blood to the heart, narrowing it down and temporarily limiting blood flow to the heart especially during times of exertion.
 Restricted blood flow can actually bring about recurrent episodes.

-- Panic attack are periods of intense fear together rapid breathing and profuse sweating.
+- Panic attacks are periods of intense fear together rapid breathing and profuse sweating.
 It is most likely you are experiencing another form of anxiety.

 - Costochondritis is also known as Tietze’s syndrome.
-It is where the cartilage of the rib cage , specifically the one that joins the ribs to the breastbone, is swelling.
-That ache abruptly comes where it is intense and often leads you to assume that you have heart attack.
+It is where the cartilage of the rib cage, specifically the one that joins the ribs to the breastbone, is swelling.
+That ache abruptly comes where it is intense and often leads you to assume that you have the heart attack.
 This actually causes your breast area to hurt when you force on your sternum.